Unthrottled/ultra-marathon/content/accomplishments/theperfecttheme.md

 That is my mission statement.
 I do not know if she exists yet or just needs to be found.
 Therefore, it is my duty to continue to keep searching for _the one_.
 When that day comes, I know that I will be ready.

-That does not mean that the themes that I have now do not bring me joy.
+That does not mean that the other themes do not bring me joy.
 I have a fair number of themes that I am proud to say that I have made.
 For the most part, most of my themes are special, and I would happily use them.
 I will be real though, I do have my favorites.